Server Backup Methods: Five Ways to Keep Your Data Safe

 Incremental backups are often used in conjunction with full backups.
 A common backup strategy would be to run a full backup once a week, and then to do a daily Incremental backup on each subsequent day.

 For example, if you were to run a Full backup on Monday, you could then run Incremental backup jobs Tuesday through Friday (if you are not working weekends).
 With this configuration, your backup on Tuesday would only contain new or changed files that were made since the Full backup on Monday.
 On Wednesday, an Incremental backup would run again, only this time it would only back up any new or changed files since the incremental backup that ran on Tuesday.
 This schedule would continue throughout the rest of the work week, giving you 1 full backup and 4 Incremental backups.
 The cycle would start again the following week.

 When it comes time to restore, incremental backups take longer as you will first need to restore your full backup and then each subsequent incremental backup in order to locate the exact file iteration you are looking for.

-Given the nature of incremental backups, they also tend to use more computing power due to the fact that they have to compare each source file to the last full backup and then to each subsequent incremental backup in order to determine if there were any changes made to any of your files.
+Given the nature of incremental backups, they also tend to require more computing power due to the fact that they have to compare each source file to the last full backup and then to each subsequent incremental backup in order to determine if there were any changes made to any of your files.

 If you decide to go with this data backup approach, you may want to consider rotating media devices so that you always have a secondary, unconnected (and preferably offsite) backup device that can be used to restore from in case of a virus or other disaster.